RyanParsley/rpdc-astro/src/content/_drafts/2008-10-15-fold-enclosure-for-sheep.md

 ---
-title: 'Fold: enclosure for sheep'
+title: "Fold: enclosure for sheep"
 description: "fix this before publish"
 pubDate:
 published: false
 tags:
   - Left Brain
 ---

 Let's talk about the fold.
 I have previously lobbied rather firmly that the fold does not exist on the web, but as of recent I am starting to come around... somewhat.
 There is a fold, but most people are doing it wrong.